-F. RIVES & CO., wholesale and retail Drug-gists, have and will keep on hand a full supply of all such articles as are usually found in a First Class Drug House.
+F. RIVES & CO., wholesale and retail Druggists, have and will keep on hand a full supply of such articles as are usually found in a First Class Drug House.
 They will conducs the business on a large and liberal scale, having ample experience, force and facilities for doing so, and hope by their promptness, energy and untiring efforts to please, to secure the liberal patronage of their friends and the public generally.
 The Prescription Department will be under the immediate supervision of one of the firm, both day and night.
 Orders will be attended to with neatness and disspatch.

 N. F. RIVES, M. D. WALTER B. JORDAN.
 JGS.
 CNRR.
+MANSION HOUSE.

-MANSION HOUSE, WITHIN TWO HUNDRED YARDS OF THE DEPOT.
-Now open for the reception of TRANSIENT CUSTOM and BOARDERS.
-Table supplied with the best the mar-ket affords. ket affords.
-Jan.
-7, 1861.
+WITHEN TWO HUNDRED YARDS OF THE DEPOT Now open for the reception of TRANSIENT CUSTOM and BOARDERS.
+Table supplied with the best the mar-L. MONTAGUE, Proprietor.